vlal12/Tidy-data-project--015/README.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 From the data link provided for the project, the data is downloaded and unzipped in the same folder containing the R script.
 This folder is made the current working directory for simplified access to all files.
+Thee only files considered are the subject_test and subject_train text files in their respective test and train folders.
+The inertial signal data are not considered here (reasons mentioned in the forum).

 ======================================
 Here is a link for the script:
+Tidy-data-project--015/run_analysis.R

+The script flows in the following manner:

-The script reads the all the required files (in .txt format) using read.table() and stores in a
+* The script reads all the required files (in .txt format) using read.table() and stores them in individual data frames.
+This step is carried out for the X, Y and subject files in both test and train folders.
+* Using cbind(), the data frames created in step 1 are combined to produce total_test and total_train data frames.
+The files are combined in the order (subject, y, x)
+* Using rbind(), the test and train data frames are joined together
+*

 The github repository includes the following files:
 =========================================